GretaTimaite/personal_website/content/authors/admin/_index.md

 ---
-bio: Data science intern :)
+bio: Data scientist and an advocate of open science/tools/data :)
 education:
   courses:
   - course: MSc Big Data and Digital Futures